earth-system-radiation/pyRTE-RRTMGP/docs/source/explanation/usage.md

 * `cf4`: Carbon tetrafluoride
 * `no2`: Nitrogen dioxide

 You can use any of the alternative names in your dataset, and use a mapping dictionary to map them to the correct gas.
-See [](pyrte_rrtmgp.config.DEFAULT_GAS_MAPPING) for the default mapping.
+See {data}`~pyrte_rrtmgp.config.DEFAULT_GAS_MAPPING` for the default mapping.

 If any of the gases are not present in the dataset, it will be set to zero. `h2o` is required, and if it is not present, the package will raise an error.